wangeditor-team/wangEditor-v5-doc/docs/en/README.md

 - title: Easy to use
   details: Quick use, easy config, few codes will create an editor.
 Integrate all basic functions, No need to secondary develop.
 - title: Independent frameworks
   details: Independent of any third-party frameworks, you can use it in jQuery, Vue, React.
+We supply official Vue React components.
 - title: Closed 4000+ issues
   details: wangEditor open source for many years, many users committed many issues.
 We have closed 4000+ Github issues and will go on.
 footer: Copyright © 2017-present wangeditor.com